7.3 Lessee Accounting for Emissions From Leased Assets

 it reports the related emissions in Scope 3 instead.

-As part of the definition of control in the Scope 3
+As part of the definition of control in the

-Standard’s glossary, operational control is described as a
+Scope 3 Standard’s glossary, operational control is

-implement its operating polices at the operation.”
+and implement its operating polices at the operation.”

 Therefore, even though A applies the operational control